hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And granted licence which must all surprise.
 >
 > Jem.
-If, 'tis not so, he must, to 'scape disgrace,
+If, it is not so, he must, to escape disgrace,
 >
 > Just take a mop and smudge his lion's face.
 >
-> The same professor says, (tho' I've not seen),
+> The same professor says, (though I've not seen),
 >
 > He has invented a rare new machine,
 >
 > To teach the waltz without a master's aid,
 >
-> And with it he has several waltzers made.
+> And with it he has several waltzes made.
 >
 > Bel.
 Well; after this, there's nothing strange can seem,
 >